 Who Can Benefit from a Spinal Cord Stimulation?

-Pain management doctors recommend spinal cord stimulation when other treatments have not been successful, when surgery is not likely to help, or when surgery has failed.
+The Lakeland, Florida Pain Doctor recommends spinal cord stimulation when other treatments have not been successful, when surgery is not likely to help, or when surgery has failed.
 It can also be an option for treating chronic pain associated with sciatica, failed back surgery or nerve pain, or for people who have not benefitted from more conservative therapies.

 While the degree of pain relief varies from person to person, many also report a significant increase in their ability to again enjoy normal family and work activities.
 In addition, reducing pain can have a positive effect on mental outlook and improve the patient’s overall quality of life.